+CTECS has student insurance that covers injuries that occur during certain school sponsored activities outside the classroom (See Page 93).
 CTECS is part of the State of Connecticut and as such, is protected by sovereign immunity.
 Sovereign immunity provides that the state cannot be sued for monetary damages.
-However, if someone wishes to file a claim for monetary damages against the CTECS, the claim must be made to the Office of the Claims Commissioner.
-To file a claim, directions and necessary forms may be obtained directly from that Office.
-The claimant may call (860) 566-2024; go to the website <a href="http://portal.cttech.org/DAS/Office-of-Claims-Commissioner/State-of-Connecticut-Office-of-the-Claims-Connecticut-Office-of-the-Claims-Commissioner/State-of-Connecticut-Office-of-the-Claims-Connecticut-Office-of-the-Claims-Connecticut-Office-of-the-Cla
+However, if someone wishes to file a claim for monetary damages against CTECS or one of CTECS' schools, the claim may be made to the Office of the Claims Commissioner.
+Claims must generally be filed within one year of the incident.
+To file a claim, directions and necessary forms may be obtained from the Office of the Claims Commissioner's website:

+https://portal.ct.gov/DAS/Office-of-Claims-Commissioner/State-of-Connecticut-Office-of-the-Claims-Commissioner/How-To